vladlpavlov/Pythagoras/README.md

 * **LoggableObject**: Simple base class that provides your objects with easy-to-use story-telling tools

-* **DeterministicGarden**: State-of-the-art regression algorithm that outperforms popular ones (*COMING SOON*)
+* **DeterministicGarden**: State-of-the-art regression algorithm that outperforms popular ones (COMING SOON)

-* **FeatureShower**: Automatic feature generator (*COMING SOON*)
+* **FeatureShower**: Automatic feature generator (COMING SOON)

 ### Tutorials

-1. Basic Cashing: How to speed up your code using PickleCache if your Python code works with Pandas and build-in datatypes
+1. Basic Cashing: How to speed up your scripts and notebooks if your Python code works with Pandas and build-in datatypes
-2. Advanced Caching: How to make PickleCache work with custom classes
+2. Advanced Caching: How to make Pythagoras PickleCache work with custom classes

 ### Core design principles